nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

 * Nitric Oxide (NO)&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; -58%
 * Sulfer Dioxide (SO<sub>2</sub>)&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; -97%

-**Air quality improved significantly after the local regulations required building owners to convert to cleaner heating oils by 2015.** These heating oils were a major source of SO<sub>2</sub> in New York City.
+**Air quality improved significantly after local regulations required building owners to convert to cleaner heating oils by 2015.** These heating oils were a major source of SO<sub>2</sub> in New York City.
 In 2021, only eight of our 90 sites detected any SO<sub>2</sub>, and the levels at those sites were similar to SO<sub>2</sub> levels measured on Whiteface Mountain in the Adirondack Mountains, demonstrating the success of the clean heating oil requirements.

-**Air quality changes with location.** PM<sub>2.5</sub>, NO<sub>2</sub>, NO, and BC are highest in:
+**Air quality changes with location.**

+PM<sub>2.5</sub>, NO<sub>2</sub>, NO, and BC are highest in:

 * Areas with higher density of commercial cooking grills and charbroilers
 * Industrial areas, specifically areas with higher density of warehouses